For Immediate Release

 - The FAA can issue experimental permits, rather than licenses, for the launch or reentry of reusable suborbital rockets.

 - The FAA issues these permits for:

-– showing compliance with requirements as part of the process for obtaining a license; or
+– showing compliance with requirements as part of the process for obtaining a license

 - No person may operate a reusable suborbital rocket under such a permit for the purpose of carrying any property or human being for compensation or hire.

 - The FAA licenses commercial launch and reentry sites in the United States.
 The following are FAA currently licensed launch sites: